AnthonyNicklin/milestone01-TheMonkees/README.md

 Manual testing was conducted to ensure the user story objectives where achieved
 1. Audio
-    i.
-Click on "Media" page
+    * Click on "Media" page
-    ii.
-Click on audio control bar to hear and contorl music
+    * Click on audio control bar to hear and contorl music
 2. Book tickets
-    i.
-Scroll down and use navigation link to "Live Dates" section ii.
-Click on "Find Ticket" in order to book ticket for that event
+    * Scroll down on home page and also use the navigation link to "Live Dates" section
+    * Click on "Find Ticket" in order to book ticket for that event.
+This opens up a new tab in browser and directs you to the booking page for that gig
 3. View promotional footage
-    i.
-Click on "Media" page
+    * Click on "Media" page
-    ii.
-Click on video contorl bar to view and contorl footage
+    * Click on video contorl bar to view and contorl footage
 4. Book the band
-    i.
-Scroll down and use navigation link to "Book Us" section ii.
-Try to submit the empty form and verify that an error message about the required fields appears iii.Try to submit the form with an invalid email address and verify that a relevant error message appears iv.
-Try to submit the form with an invalid telephone number and verify that a relevant error message appears iiv.
-Try to submit the form with all inputs valid and verify that a success message appears
+    * Scroll down and use navigation link to "Book Us" section
+    * Try to submit the empty form and verify that an error message about the required fields appears
+    * Try to submit the form with an invalid email address and verify that a relevant error message appears
+    * Try to submit the form with an invalid telephone number and verify that a relevant error message appears
+    * Try to submit the form with all inputs valid
 5. Social Media links
-    i.
-In the footer of each page click on each soical media icon to be redirected to the respected site
+    * In the footer of each page click on each social media icon to be redirected to the respected site and open in a new tab in the browser

 I reached out to fellow students on Slack to view my website and test.
 A lead mentor writely pointed out a major problem with the responsive aspect of the website.
-Even tho the website looks correct on small devices when adjusting a web browser on a desktop below 400px there was huge overflow.
+Even tho the website looks correct on small devices, when adjusting a web browser on a desktop below 400px there was huge overflow.
 This pointed out I had not applied the mobile first approach correclty.
-I research more mobile first and went back over notes and videos.
+I did more research on mobile first design and implementation and went back over notes and videos.
 To correct the fault I had to rewrite 60% of my style.css.

 ## Depolyment ##